ggedde/spry-cli/README.md

 You may have to close and reopen your terminal or you can run

+	source ~/.bash_profile
+or

 	source ~/.bashrc
-or

-	source ~/.bash_profile

-Check to make sure it is running.
+Now check to make sure it is working.

 	spry version

-REQUIRES:
-* PHP 5.4+
+NOTE:  You will get an Error or Warning if running it outside of a project folder.
+This is normal.

+To create a new project run

+	spry init

+To Start the Test server run

+	spry up

+Then open another termal and run a test

+	spry test

 # List of Commands and arguments: